Antidale/FreeAntiprise/FreeEnt/server/markdown/main_info.md

+## Spells
+This adds a new flag **Cspells:anti** and also modifies the flag name for enabling the J spells list, which changes from **Cj:spells** to **Cspells:j**.
+The syntax change is to make it clearer that there are now two different ways that spells can change from the vanilla US lists and properties, and while **j:abilities** and **spells:j** are related, the fact that they're not in opposition makes this feel correct to me. **Cspells:j** has not changed at all.
+[Cspells:anti](</fork_info?md_file=anti_spells_detail>) has a goal of improving the mid-game of most mages, while also delaying their ultimate damaging spells.
+It aims to achieve this by speeding up the cast times of the elemental spells, and also generally lowering the level that mages learn spells in the mid-game, and pushing learning Nuke and White to somewhere around 1,300,000 xp for the four characters who learn it via levels.
+See [Cspells:anti](</fork_info?md_file=anti_spells_detail>) for the full details.

 ## Treasures
 There are two changes to treasures in this fork: adding a new **Tstandardish** flag, which is something in between **Tpro** and **Twildish**, and a change to the base treasure distribution in some locations.